weslambert/e2/README.md

 Some (not optimal, but useable) python scriptage to assist with information gathering (from Google [GRR](https://github.com/google/grr)) upon an alert match from Yelp's [Elastalert](https://github.com/Yelp/elastalert).

-`elastalert2grr.py` will query GRR for a relevant source or destination IP address, then gather the client URN and use that to automatically start a flow on said client.
+`e2grr.py` will query [GRR](https://github.com/google/grr) for a relevant source or destination IP address, then gather the client URN and use that to automatically start a flow on said client.

-Most testing has been performed alongside [Technology Preview 3](http://blog.securityonion.net/2017/07/towards-elastic-on-security-onion.html) of [Security Onion](https://securityonion.net) on the [Elastic](https://www.elastic.co/) Stack.

-In such configuration, ElastAlert rules are stored in `/etc/elastalert/rules/`.
+`e2hive_case.py` will create a case in [TheHive](https://github.com/CERT-BDF/TheHive), based on the `alert` and `message` field derived from matching alerts found through the use of an Elastalert rule file, `hive.yaml`.

-An example rule has been included in this repo that will query all indexes prefixed with `logstash-*` every minute for a user-supplied source IP address.
+An example rule (for GRR) has been included in this repo that will query all indexes prefixed with `logstash-*` every minute for a user-supplied source IP address.
 This example could also be modfied to match on destination address by modifying the following in `rule_example.yaml`.

     filter:
     - term: